- Home

 General retail consumer statistics

-Check out these general retail consumer statistics in 2022:
+Check out these retail statistics for 2025:

 - Two out of three Americans say that their social values influence their shopping choices.